jeevansaigali/Gift-Card-Web-Page/README.md

 # Gift-Card-Web-Page
-This is a Gift card webpage developed using HTML, CSS, Bootstrap and Javascript.
+This is a E-Gift card webpage developed using HTML, CSS, Bootstrap and Javascript.